YuliiaRysinska/computer_infrastructure/README.md

 ## computer_infrastructure - the repository of Yuliia Rysinska (G00438897@atu.ie).
-Consist of 9 tasks and project with all knowledge what accived in studying at ATU, course computer_infrastructure, lecturer Ian McLoughlin.
+Consists of 9 tasks and project with all knowledge achieved in studying at ATU, course 'Computer infrastructure', lecturer Ian McLoughlin.

-#### The purpose of the assessment to demonstrate ability in the following: Use, configure, and script in a command line interface environment; Manipulate and move data and code using the command line.
+#### The purpose of the assessment is to demonstrate ability in the following: Use, configure, and script in a command line interface environment; Manipulate and move data and code using the command line.
 Compare commonly available software infrastructures and architectures; Select appropriate infrastructure for a given computational task.

 ### Task 1: Create Directory Structure
 #### Using the command line, create a directory (that is, a folder) named data at the root of your repository.
 Inside data, create two subdirectories: timestamps and weather.